South Amboseli & Mt Kilimanjaro Horse Safari

 - The chance to ride to the backdrop of two of Africa's most impressive mountains

-- Riding in Arusha National Park; one of Africa's most diverse, lush and beautiful treasures
+- Riding in one of Africa's most diverse, lush and beautiful areas

 The unparalleled experience of riding and cantering alongside game in some of Africa’s most iconic settings